Last updated on December 1st, 2020 at 05:34 am

 Different Methods to achieve Harmony And Unity

-We can say say that the goal in interior design is to achieve unity and harmony.
 When every element agrees, a room is considered unified.
 Not one part is seen as more important than the entire design.
 A good balance between variety and unity also needs to be established to avoid a lifeless or chaotic design.

-There exist different Methods to achieve Harmony And Unity such as:
+There exist different methods to achieve Harmony And Unity such as:

 - Repetition – element is mimicked (copied) many times over a particular space.